MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/cannot-extend-encrypted-os-volume.md

 ---

 # Cannot extend an encrypted OS volume in Windows

 This article describes a problem that prevents you from easily extending the OS volume on some Azure VMs that have been encrypted with Azure Disk Encryption (ADE).
 It also describes a workaround that allows you extend the OS volume as needed.

 ## Symptom

 You see the **Extend Volume…** option grayed for the **Windows (C:)** partition in an Azure VM.
 A System Reserved partition also appears immediately to the right of the Windows partition.
 The placement of the System Reserved partition appears to block the C drive from being extended into any unallocated space on the disk.

 ![Screenshot that shows Disk Management with the Extend Volume option grayed out on the shortcut menu for the Windows volume.](./media/cannot-extend-encrypted-os-volume/01-cannot-extend.png)

 ## Cause

 During a default Windows installation, a System Reserved partition is created on Disk 0.
 This partition holds the Boot Manager code and the Boot Configuration Database, and it reserves space for the startup files required for BitLocker.
-The System Reserved partition is normally assigned to partition 1, and the Windows volume is assigned to partition 2.
+Normally, the System Reserved partition is assigned to partition 1, and the Windows volume is assigned to partition 2.
 This default arrangement, shown below, allows the C: drive to be extended into adjacent unallocated space as needed.

 ![Screenshot of Disk 0 in Disk Management with the Windows partition in the middle, next to unallocated space on the right.](./media/cannot-extend-encrypted-os-volume/02-normal.png)

 Customers, however, may create VMs based on custom images that assign the Windows (C:) volume to partition 1 and that do not define a System Reserved partition.
 If Azure Disk Encryption is later applied to the OS disk, a new System Reserved partition must then be added to the disk to support BitLocker.
 The newly created System Reserved partition in this case is assigned to partition 2, whose placement will appear to block partition 1, the OS volume, from being extended into unallocated disk space.

 ## Resolution

 To fix this problem, you need to perform the following steps:

-1. Assign a larger disk SKU to the OS disk in Azure portal
+1. Assign a larger disk SKU to the OS disk in the Azure portal
 2. Extend the System Reserved volume into the unallocated space
 3. Create a new boot volume in the remaining unallocated space
 4. Delete the System Reserved volume and extend the Windows volume

 ### Assign a larger disk SKU to the OS disk in the Azure portal

 1. In the Azure portal, stop the VM whose OS disk you want to expand.
 2. Navigate to the properties page for the OS disk.
 Take a snapshot to make a backup of the disk.
-3. On the properties page of the OS disk, click “Size + performance” on the left menu.
+3. On the properties page of the OS disk, click **Size + performance** on the left menu.
-4. In the **Size + performance** window, choose a larger disk SKU that gives you enough storage for  your needs, and then click Resize.
+4. In the **Size + performance** window, choose a larger disk SKU that gives you enough storage for  your needs, and then click **Resize**.
 5. Start the VM again.

 ### Extend the System Reserved volume into the unallocated space